 Trump Account Investment Questions

-Funds must be invested in mutual funds or ETFs that track the S&P 500 or a broad U.S. equity index.
-Think: VOO, VTI, IVV, FXAIX, SPY, SPLG, ITOT, or SWTSX.
-No individual stocks, crypto, bonds, or international funds.
+During the growth period, funds must be invested in mutual funds or ETFs that track the S&P 500 or a broad U.S. equity index, with annual fees/expenses at or below 0.1%.
+For the official national program, Treasury’s launch default is SPYM; additional options (when elections open) are IVV, VTI, SPTM, ITOT.
+No individual stocks, crypto, bonds, or sector funds.

 Can I pick individual stocks?